How eBay can fix their affiliate marketing program to prevent abuse

 The reason people went to jail, and eBay cried "fraud", had to do with the way they ran their program and the way they communicated with these affiliates.

 Between 2002 and 2007, my company was paid between $200,000 and $400,000 in affiliate commissions that were earned as a result of "cookie stuffing" (see definition below), deemed wire fraud in two bizarre criminal prosecutions.
 I would not have gone to jail had I not ignored many red flags that told me we were on thin ice.

 As part of my efforts to cooperate with authorities in helping eBay to prevent this type of abuse in the future, on January 29, 2014 I visited the offices of O'Melveny & Myers in Menlo Park, CA to meet with the FBI, the US attorney, and some members of eBay's legal and technical teams.
 My job was to tell them everything I could about how they could prevent what they were calling "cookie stuffing".
 This document summarizes what I told them.

-If you've never heard of "cookie stuffing", that's because it's not a thing; it's a term that was invented by one of eBay's lawyers specifically for this case.
+If you've never heard of "cookie stuffing", that's because it's not a thing; it's a term that was invented by one of eBay's lawyers specifically for this case, to fool the unsophisticated judge into thinking some identifiable criminal act existed.
 Here is the Google Trends document proving the term did not exist before they filed their civil suit in 2008:

 This 80-second video explains what cookie stuffing is in simple terms:

 The fact is that at the time of my involvement, cookie stuffing was widely practiced among eBay affiliates.
 To my knowledge, people I worked with at eBay were fully aware of it, offered material assistance to those practicing it, and actively worked to thwart the efforts of security contractors whose job it was to detect it.
 The information I present on this page supports this assessment.